 PSC Partners Seeking a Cure holds a conference in the spring of each year in conjunction with a major medical center.
-Usually held in April or early May, the conference draws patients and caregivers (spouses, partners, parents, siblings, and friends of PSC patients) to learn about the latest research on treatments, medications, procedures, and the disease’s outlook.
+Usually held in late June, the conference draws patients and caregivers (spouses, partners, parents, siblings, and friends of PSC patients) to learn about the latest research on treatments, medications, procedures, and the disease’s outlook.
 There are support and discussion sessions with physicians and with other attendees.

 Speakers at our conferences are leaders in the PSC world and they come from the US as well as international PSC treatment and research centers.